rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 This will cause the selected APs to reboot and they will no longer be manageable from this Wireless LAN Controller.

-4.Once conversion took place you will see the Access Points int the "**Management Mode Migration Successful**" list
+4.Once conversion took place you will see the Access Points in the "**Management Mode Migration Successful**" list.

 ![](/images/migrate-to-meraki-gui-4.png)

-**Verify migrated Access Point**
+**Verify migrated Access Points**

-Management Modes migrated in the past can be visualized in the **Configuration > Wireless > Migrate to Meraki Management Mode > Previously migrated APs'** tab.
+Management Modes migrated in the past can be visualized in the **Configuration > Wireless > Migrate to Meraki Management Mode > Previously migrated APs** tab.

 ![](/images/migrate-to-meraki-gui-5.png)